scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

 ## Codata Interpreters

 In this section we'll build a DSL for terminal interaction.
 The terminal is familiar to most programmers, and terminal applications are common for developer focused tools.
-Most terminal features are controlled by writing specially formatted text.
-However, applications benefit from higher-level abstractions, motivating libraries that present a more ergonomic interface[^tuis].
-Our implementation will showcase codata interpreters, monads, and the central role of designing for composition and reasoning.
+Most terminal features are controlled by writing so-called escape codes to the terminal.
+However, applications benefit from higher-level abstractions, motivating textual user interface (TUI) libraries that present a more ergonomic interface[^tuis].
+Our library will showcase codata interpreters, monads, and the central role of designing for composition and reasoning.

 ### The Terminal

 The modern terminal is an accretion of features that started with the [VT-100][vt-100] in 1978 and continues [to this day][kitty-kp].
 Most terminal features are accessed by reading and writing [ANSI escape codes][ansi-escape-code].
-There are lots of them, and they aren't all well documented.
 We will work only with codes that change the text style.
 This allows us to produce interesting output, and raises all the design issues we want to address, but keeps the system simple.
-If comprehensiveness is your interest, I've been working on a [library][terminus] that extends the ideas here to a complete system.
+The ideas here are extended to a more complete system in the [Terminus][terminus] library.

 The code below is written so that with a single change it can pasted into a file and run with any recent version of Scala with just `scala <filename>`.
 The required change is to add the `@main` annotation before the method `go`.
+That is, change

+`def go(): Unit =`

+to

-That is, change `def go(): Unit =` to `@main def go(): Unit =`.
+`@main def go(): Unit =`

 (This is due to a limitation of the software that compiles the code in the examples.)

 The examples should work with any terminal from the last 40 odd years.